apache/ignite/modules/yardstick/README.txt

 to “Provided Benchmarks” and “Properties And Command Line Arguments” sections below.

-Running Ignite Benchmarks Remotely
+Running GridGain Benchmarks Remotely
 ==================================

-To benchmark Apache Ignite across several remote hosts the following steps need to be done:
+To benchmark GridGain across several remote hosts the following steps need to be done:

 1. Go to `config/ignite-remote-config.xml` and replace